-Deliverables shall comprise abstracts, presentations, posters, unpublished summaries, and publications in scientific journals specific to the accepted research proposal.
-Deliverables include: (a) information presented at the Bay-Delta Science Conference or State of the Estuary conference during their fellowship; (b) preparation and presentation of one or more briefings to the science community upon request from the Deputy Executive Officer for Science or Lead Scientist for all subcontracts; (c) an annual report of progress submitted to California Sea Grant as outlined below; and (d) printed and electronic copies of publications resulting from the project up to three years after completion of the contract.
+Deliverables will be comprised of abstracts, presentations, posters, unpublished summaries, and publications in scientific journals specific to the accepted research proposal.
+Deliverables include: (a) information presented at the Bay-Delta Science Conference or State of the Estuary conference during their fellowship (oral presentations may substitute for posters); (b) preparation and presentation of one or more briefings to the science community upon request from the Deputy Executive Officer for Science or Lead Scientist for all subcontracts; (c) an annual report of progress submitted to California Sea Grant as outlined below; and (d) printed and electronic copies of publications resulting from the project up to three years after completion of the contract.

-Interpretive products resulting from these projects must be provided to the Delta Stewardship Council for publication on its website or linked to another publication website, including via the Delta Science Tracker.
+Deliverable: Interpretive products resulting from these projects must be provided to the Delta Stewardship Council for publication on its website or linked to another publication website.